jesselpalmer/the-front-end-architect-resource-list/README.md

-# Awesome Front End Architecture Handbook
+# The Front End Architecture Handbook

 ## Table of Contents
 1. [Websites](#websites)